martinkearn/Content/Blogs/Processing Github Webhooks with Azure Functions.md

 Now we get to test it all out.
 Follow these steps:

+* You could optionally add a break point in your code if you want to, but you don't have to
 * Run your Function locally
 * Make sure your NGROK console is still running
 * Add any file to the GitHub repository.
 You should see some status messages happening in your Function and NGROK console windows
 * Go back to the webhook settings > Recent Deliveries section.
 You should see a green tick followed by a GUID.
 Click this and go to the `Response` tab.

-* You should see that the tab title is `Response 200` which indicates you receive a `200/OK` response from the function
+* You should see that the tab title is `Response 200` which indicates you receive a `200/OK` response from the Function
 * You should also see that the `Body` has details from the GitHub push event in it.
 It will look something like `We got data for dcd123a0b6b227093c68f6a81336a69062f18f19 by martinkearn on GitHub-Webhook-Function.`

 You now have a local Function which is responding to an GitHub webhook via NGROK